mainkoon81/Python-project-01-US-Bikeshare-Data/README.md

 <img src="https://user-images.githubusercontent.com/31917400/32451453-ba628d9a-c30e-11e7-8354-5bf0e6351074.jpg" width="250" height="200" />
 <img src="https://user-images.githubusercontent.com/31917400/32451451-b9b56e30-c30e-11e7-92d2-bb606920c73b.jpg" width="250" height="290" />

 > **Planning_02.(Data Condensing)**: It is observable from the above printout that each city provides different information.
-We want a bundle of functions that generate new data files with the five columns of interest for each trip - 1)trip duration, 2)starting month, starting hour, day of the week, 3)user type - and a single function that produces a final dictionary that consists of the extracted new data files.
+We want a bundle of functions that generate new data files with the five columns of interest for each trip - 1)trip duration, 2)starting month, starting hour, day of the week, 3)user type - and a single condensing function that produces a final dictionary that consists of the extracted new data files.
  - func_01. duration_in_min(datum, city) :Takes as input a "dictionary" containing info about a single trip (datum) and its origin city (city) and returns the trip duration in units of minutes.
  - func_02. time_of_trip(datum, city) :Takes as input a dictionary containing info about a single trip (datum) and its origin city (city) and returns the month, hour, and day of the week in which the trip was made.
  - func_03. type_of_user(datum, city) :Takes as input a "dictionary" containing info about a single trip (datum) and its origin city (city) and returns the type of system user that made the trip.